The Pitch | Biotech Tire Recycling

 100% recovery of tire composites

-100% of recovered tire composites are sold.
+100% of recovered tire composites are sold to manufacture new products.

 The Problem: Discarded waste tires create environmental and public health problems.
 Each year an estimated 290,000,000 waste tires end up in waste tire heaps across the United States.
 Waste tire heaps become incubators for rodents and insects infestation.